Paddy Harte: Political career

 He was first elected to the 17th Dáil at the 1961 general election, and re-elected at eleven further general elections.
-In the 22nd Dáil, from 1981 to 1982, he was Minister of State at the Department of Posts and Telegraphs in Taoiseach Garret FitzGerald's government.
-In 1989 he was an unsuccessful candidate in the Connacht–Ulster constituency at the elections to the European Parliament.
-He lost his seat at the 1997 general election to the Independent Fianna Fáil candidate Harry Blaney, and unsuccessfully contested the 1997 elections to Seanad Éireann on the Industrial and Commercial Panel.
+From 1981 to 1982, he was Minister of State at the Department of Posts and Telegraphs in Taoiseach Garret FitzGerald's government.
+At the 1989 European Parliament election, he was an unsuccessful candidate in the Connacht–Ulster constituency.
+He temporarily lost the Fine Gael whip when he abstained in a vote on the Regulation of Information (Services Outside the State For Termination of Pregnancies) Bill 1995 proposed by the government.

+He lost his seat at the 1997 general election to the Independent Fianna Fáil candidate Harry Blaney, and unsuccessfully contested the 1997 election to the 21st Seanad for the Industrial and Commercial Panel.
 After this, he retired from politics.

 Post-retirement

-After his retirement he was involved in a number of projects, including (along with Glenn Barr) the Messines Island of Ireland Peace Park in West Flanders in Belgium.
+After his retirement, he was involved in a number of projects, including (along with Glenn Barr) the Messines Island of Ireland Peace Park in West Flanders in Belgium.
 This park was officially opened in November 1998 by President Mary McAleese, Queen Elizabeth II and King Albert II of Belgium to commemorate all Irishmen who died in World War I.

 Harte died the morning of 8 January 2018 at the age of 86.
+The Dáil heard tributes to him in December 2018.

 Awards

 He was appointed an Honorary OBE in October 2006 for his ecumenical works.
-He received an honorary Doctorate of Laws from the National University of Ireland in September 2007 in recognition of his contribution to politics.
+He received an honorary doctorate of laws from the National University of Ireland in September 2007 in recognition of his contribution to politics.

-Reading

-Paddy Harte, Young Tigers and Mongrel Foxes: A life in politics, The O'Brien Press, Dublin, 2005.